atmel-maxtouch/mxt-app/README.md

 `--flash *FIRMWARE*`
 :   Flash *FIRMWARE* to device.
 The firmware file should be in `.enc` format.

+`--reset-bootloader`
+:   Reset device in bootloader mode.
+In bootloader mode the device will cease
+    normal operation until a firmware is sent.
+The I2C address or USB PID will change.
+The only valid command in this mode is `--flash`.
+A hard power cycle will return the device to normal Object Protocol mode, unless the firmware image is corrupted.
+This command is only provided for debugging
+    purposes: in most cases `--flash` will manage the change to/from bootloader mode before/after flash.

 `--firmware-version *VERSION*`
 :   The .enc file format does not provide the firmware version in a form